> Youth Symphony Orchestra Handbook | QCSO

 Reporting an Absence

 If a member will miss a regular weekly rehearsal or retreat they must complete the online Rehearsal Absence/Tardiness Form at least two weeks in advance of the absence or tardiness.
-Forms for absence from dress rehearsals must be submitted at least one month in advance (see below for more details).
-If, as in the case of emergency or illness, a member is unable to give advanced notice of an absence, please send an email to ksells@qcso.org indicating that they will not be at rehearsal or the retreat and giving a specific reason for the absence.
+Forms for absence from dress rehearsals must be submitted at least one month in advance (see below for more details for a dress rehearsal absence).
+If, as in the case of emergency or illness, a member is unable to give advanced notice of an absence, please complete the online Rehearsal Absence/Tardiness Form.

 Absence Policy Exception: School Music Program Conflicts